Lhalu Tsewang Dorje: Early years

 Lhalu's father was Lungsharwa Dorje Tsegyel, an influential official in the Lhasa government and a favourite of the 13th Dalai Lama's.
 His mother was Yangdzon Tsering, the Shatra family's youngest daughter, with whom Lungshar had been having an affair.

-Lungshar was born into a small noble family whose ancestors lived in Tana of the Tsang region at the time of the 5th Dalai Lama.
+Lungshar was born into the noble Lhalu family whose ancestors lived in Tana of the Tsang region at the time of the 5th Dalai Lama.
 He is famous for taking four noble youths – "the Rugby Four" – to the United Kingdom to receive a modern education (for the first time in Tibet's history).

 As a child, Lhalu attended a private school at the foot of the Potala Palace in Lhasa.
 He then went on to a school for children of secular officials at Jokhang monastery.

 Earlier official positions

 Following the Dalai Lama's death in 1934, Lungshar Dorje Tsegyel, a moderate reformist who advocated replacing lifelong tenure for the government ministers (Kalon) with a vote for a four-year term, was outmanœuvred by the more conservative minister Trimön; Lungshar was arrested and punished by blinding.
 All of Lungshar's descendants were then banned from government service.
 Lhalu had entered government service as a boy in 1927, but he was dismissed from his position after his father's arrest.

 Lhalu was later adopted into the wealthy family of Lungshar's common law wife, the Lhalu family, which lacked a male heir.
 By making the public claim that Lungshar was not his biological father, and by applying in the name of Lhalu se and paying large bribes, he was able to become an official again in 1937, after which he became increasingly influential.
 The Lhalu family had attained nobility by producing two incarnations of the Dalai Lama but did not belong to the old nobility that traces back its lineage to ancient Tibetan kings.

 In 1940, Lhalu married a daughter of the Labrang Nyingpa (Thonpa) family.
 In 1941, he was promoted to 4th rank and made a tsepön.

 In 1946, he was appointed a shape, i.e. a member of cabinet, by the regent, Taktra.
 He played an active role in the arrest of the former regent, Reting Rinpoche, when Reting was charged with attempting to assassinate Taktra.